0xgonzalo/xfactor/README.md

-# Memecoin Launchpad
+# xFACTOR Launchpad

+xFactor is a social tokens launchpad made for having the

 This repository contains two projects:

 ## 1. Meme Launchpad

 A Next.js application for launching and managing meme tokens on the blockchain.
+This is where the Website and smart contracts are.

 ```
 cd meme-launchpad